-- 1.34.
-The NRC is focused on ensuring there are no barriers for women in operational or blue-collar roles, as well as senior management roles and the Board. - 1.35.
-In particular, a key organisational objective is to increase the percentage of women in the workforce to 15% across the business by FY 25 and to achieve year-on-year improvement in the proportion of women in management roles. - 1.36.
+- 1.28.
+The NRC is focused on ensuring there are no barriers for women in operational or blue-collar roles, as well as senior management roles and the Board. - 1.29.
+In particular, a key organisational objective is to increase the percentage of women in the workforce to 15% across the business by FY 25 and to achieve year-on-year improvement in the proportion of women in management roles.
+In addition, Qube had the specific objective during the period of increasing female representation in female managers across the Qube Australian workforce. - 1.30.
 In respect of gender diversity in Board composition, Qube has set a measurable objective of having a gender balance on the Qube Board of 40:40:20 within five years commencing from 1 July 2020.
-Throughout the Reporting period 25% of the directors were women. - 1.37.
-Qube has two women in senior executive roles reporting directly to the Managing Director.
-These are the existing position of General Manager SHS and a newly created role of Director People, Culture & Safety.
-A female was also recently promoted into a newly created role of SHS National Manager for Logistics & Infrastructure. - 1.38.
-During the Reporting Period, Qube conducted analysis to understand the gender pay gap and develop measures to mitigate and reduce this gap. - 1.39.
-Qube continued its sponsorship of the Wayfinder program.
-This program improves community understanding about supply chain and logistics for women's and girls' careers.
-Developed by the Centre for Supply Chain and Logistics at Deakin University in partnership with industry sponsors, Wayfinder is an initiative designed to create a new talent pipeline for Australia's supply chain and logistics sector.
-It is focused on raising community awareness about supply chain and logistics, increasing understanding about the industry and its significance to Australia's economic future, and showcasing to women and girls the careers available to them. - 1.40.
-In February 2022, Qube entered a partnership with a pilot program UNIQ You (https://uniqyou.com.au/).
-This is a ground breaking new not-for-profit service increasing the percentage of girls pursuing pathways into and considering roles in industries underrepresented by women.
+Throughout the Reporting period 25% of the directors were women. - 1.31.
+Qube has two women in senior executive roles.
+These are the General Manager SHS who reports to the Director People, Culture & Safety who, in turn, reports directly to the Managing Director. - 1.32.
+The numbers of male and female staff at various levels in the business for the 12 months to 31 March 2023 is disclosed in the Company's 2023 Workplace Gender Equality Act (WGEA) Report.
+The report is available on Qube's website at: www.qube.com.au/investors/reports-and-presentations.
+The report showed: - a. an increase in women in management roles. - b. an overall increase in female participation in Qube's workforce. - c.
+Qube's cadet program increased to 79 graduates and apprentices with 44% of the current graduates being female with three females going on to become apprentices.